mehra-deepak/Demographic-Segmentation/README.md

 ## About this Project

-This project aims at building a Demographic Sementation model with Deep Learning Approach with the utilisation of ANN.
+This project aims at building a Demographic Segmentation model with Deep Learning Approach with the utilization of ANN.
 The Dataset used for this project is a Dummy Dataset of entries of employees' in a bank and the model builds a relationship using the dependent variable to predict wheather a person stay's at the bank or leaves it.

 ## How You can Contribute to this Project